 Other problems can occur from inefficient movement when the wrong muscles are utilized/overused such as in poor lifting.
 Over time this may lead to muscular imbalance and/or injury and will become much worse if not addressed.

 Common symptoms associated with a lack of core strength:

 - Poor posture: This is one of the first symptoms of a weak or injured core.
 Slumped shoulders or an inability to stand or sit up straight.
 A weak core causes bad posture.

-- Back pain: Back pain this can come via injury or from a lack of strength in the opposing abdominal muscles due to underuse.
-If the muscles aren’t providing as much support as they should, the back overworks itself when it comes to lifting, running and other exercises.
+- Back pain: Back pain can come via injury or from a lack of strength in the opposing abdominal muscles due to underuse.
+If the muscles aren’t providing as much support as they should, the back overworks itself when it comes to lifting, running, and other exercises.